-Disability is the condition that makes one be unable to perform some duties or functions as a consequence of the physical or mental condition.
+Disability is the condition that makes one unable to perform some duties or functions as a consequence of the physical or mental condition.
 In Kenya and the world at large, we have a lot of people with varying disabilities such as those who are blind, deaf, dumb, crippled, those with mental problems and hundreds of other challenges.
-It is a true fact that we can never all be the same.
+It is a fact that we can never be the same.
 Despite the challenges we might be facing, we should always be grateful to God.

 People faced with such kind of challenging situations should be taken care of and be given what they require for instance shelter, clothing, food and most important of all they should be given love.
 These are the basic needs that everyone deserves, be it you are healthy or physically challenged.
 The physically challenged should also have a right to get an education and equal access to opportunities available.
 They should be given the chance to have active participation in mainstream development processes of the country.

 They are part and parcel of what happens in our lives and thus should be integrated into the systems that we have.
 Most of these people are willing and ready to work for their living.

 Neglecting the Disabled People

 Some parents with disabled children take them as a burden or a curse.
-They keep them away from the society by locking them in a dirty room where they only give them food.
-This could be as a result of cultural, religious views, discrimination by the community or the need for the parent, who are sometimes single, to leave the children behind and find jobs.
+They keep them away from society by locking them in a dirty room where they only give them food.
+This could be a result of cultural, religious views, discrimination by the community or the need for the parent, who are sometimes single, to leave the children behind and find jobs.
 What people should understand is that anyone can find oneself in such a situation thus one should do to them what one should wish to be done.

 Misuse of the Disabled by the Able Bodied